jbcodeforce/autonomous-car-mgr/docs/architecture.md

         carOut = createCar(car)
 ```

-The microservice is now a group of lambda, API gateway construct, dynamodb tables (or SQL ones, does not matter for this discussion), and queueing for event propagation.
+The microservice is now a group of lambda functions, API gateway construct, Dynamodb tables (or SQL ones, does not matter for this discussion), and queueing for event propagation.
 The code integrity is done via the Infrastructure as Code (IaC) definition.
 This IaC can be done with cloud formation or AWS Serverless Application Model [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).

+Also this is not because the argument of the function is called 'event' that it has the same semantic of a business event in an EDA.
+This is a message to process as a request.

 When adopting and event-driven implementation, we need to assess if we want to use the [Transactional Outbox pattern](https://jbcodeforce.github.io/eda-studies/patterns/#transactional-outbox), by saving the event to a dedicate event table, and use Change Data Capture or DynamoDB streaming to propagate events to the downstream consumers.

 ### Lambda constructs